alanng10/class-lang/Docue/Article/Sande/a.md

 followed by limit brace open token, followed by Call of class State, followed by limit brace close token.

-Param node is list of VarName.
+Param node is list of Var.
 The list is delimited by limit comma.

 CallOperate is operate that call a maide.
 The operate has syntax that starts with Class of class ClassName,